 Whether the problem is a precision engineering problem depends on whether the tools and techniques that constitute a precision engineering practice are an economically viable way to achieve design goals.
-Financial cost - development, production, support - is a constraint, as is accuracy, weight, and stiffness.
+This entails taking financial cost pertaining to development, production, and support into consideration, so does accuracy, weight, and stiffness.

 Precision engineering alone provides a range of solutions to every problem, such as clamping stability, from kinematic fixings to quasi-kinematic fixtures to a simple set of three machined inserts and protrusions separated by a suitable distance.
 Which solution is appropriate depends on the application.

 Just as a mechanical engineer working with complex systems benefits from an understanding of electronics and control engineering (and vice versa), understanding precision engineering principles and their application can benefit any technician, engineer, or manager involved in creating complex systems.

 IMTS gathered worldwide Precision Components manufacturers into this online platform.
 Browse and search for your next supplier with us.